konveyor/konveyor.github.io/content/Move2Kube/Tutorials/migrateDeployCFapps.md

      (myproject) m2k-tutorial
 ```

-8. Input the namespace under which you want to deploy- m2k-tutorial.
-(Say, you have namespace `m2k-tutorial` in quay.io)
+8. Input the namespace to deploy- m2k-tutorial under.
+(For example, a namespace `m2k-tutorial` in quay.io)

 ```console
     m2k-tutorial